By Diane Spicer

 Lots of life lessons in your hiking tool kit, right?

-You've reached an age anywhere over forty years, and are celebrating the fact that older hikers deserve a bit of recognition, and a touch of special treatment.
+You are aware of the fact that older hikers deserve a bit of recognition, and a touch of special treatment.

 In America, we're dominated by media messages telling us that the older we get, the weaker & less worthwhile we become.